-In fact, one of my best house flips was funded by a hard money loan…so you can definitely make good money on house flips from hard money.
+In fact, one of my best house flips was funded by a hard money loan!
+So I’m proof you can definitely make good money on house flips from hard money.

-With hard money, you could be looking at rates of 12 to 18% along with 2-6 points.
-Pretty high rates, no doubt – but you can still make money even with those costs in your math.
+With hard money, you could be looking at rates of 12-18 percent along with two to six points.
+Pretty high rates, no doubt—but you can still make money even with those costs.

-So you want to be cautious when using hard money.
-You want to be able to look at your numbers when going into a property and analyze it, knowing full well your cost on borrowing that money.
+To be sure, you should exercise caution when using hard money.
+You want to be able to look at your numbers when going into a property and analyze them carefully, knowing full well your cost on borrowing that money.

-If you know your numbers cold and factor in your financing cost and still come out ahead per the 70% Rule, then hard money is a good funding source for you.
+If you know your numbers cold and factor in your financing costs and still come out ahead per the 70% Rule, then hard money is a good funding source for you.

 4. Hard Money Loans Do Work for Longer Rehabs

-If you happen to get into a deal where you’re paying an interest rate of 15% with 3 points, you’ll want to calculate that in a deal analyser and run the math and really see what that cost of money is going to be for different time scenarios.
+If you happen to get into a deal where you’re paying an interest rate of 15 percent with three points, you’ll want to calculate that in a deal analyzer and run the numbers and really see what that cost of money is going to be for different time scenarios.

 Run those numbers out for six months and really see what they come out to.
-Then take all your soft costs, one of which would be your hard money interest, add in the real estate commission of 5%, and all your other costs.
-These holding costs include utilities, taxes, as well as any maintenance that’s needed.
+Then take all your soft costs, one of which would be your hard money interest, add in the real estate commission of 5 percent and all your other costs.
+These holding costs include utilities and taxes, as well as any maintenance that’s needed.

 If you still are in the black under this longer term “worst case” scenario, then hard money is a good funding source for you.

-Whatever the reason, the rates are high for a reason.
+Whatever the reason, the rates are justifiably high.
 They need to protect themselves from downside risk with you, so in taking that risk, the money they make should be higher.

 6. Legitimate Businesses Do Business With Hard Money Lenders

-There are many reasons why people can’t do business with the banks and just because you may not be able to get a loan from a bank does not mean that you’re not bank-worthy per se.
+There are many reasons why people can’t do business with banks.
+Just because you may not be able to get a loan from a bank does not mean that you’re not bank-worthy, per se.

-All it just means is that with the strict guidelines, it’s harder for banks to lend money out even if they feel good about lending the money to an individual.
+All it means is that with the strict guidelines, it’s harder for banks to lend money out—even if they feel good about lending to an individual.

 Maybe it’s a small business and they did some creative financing with their accountant and the bank’s like, “Well you say you made $100,000 but it shows you made $50,000.”

-Hard money is not just a real estate thing, it’s for all kinds of business financing as well.
-In many cases if a business owner cannot secure traditional loan funding from a bank, they turn to hard money.
-Whether it’s for a business owner to buy or lease new equipment, purchase supplies and inventory or remodel their offices, many business use hard money loans just like us real estate investors.
+Hard money is not just a real estate thing, it’s for all kinds of business financing, as well.
+In many cases, if a business owner cannot secure traditional loan funding from a bank, they turn to hard money.
+Whether it’s for a business owner to buy or lease new equipment, purchase supplies and inventory or remodel their offices, many businesses use hard money loans just like us real estate investors.

-7. Hard Money Lender Typically Won’t Finance 100% of the Loan…But That’s OK
+7. Hard Money Lenders Typically Won’t Finance 100 Percent of the Loan—But That’s OK

-What that means is nothing more than, “are you putting any money into the deal?”
+What it means is nothing more than, “Are you putting any money into the deal?”

 The truth is that when you talk to a hard money lender and you have no cash, then they will look at you a little bit differently.

-I’m not saying they won’t do the deal in all cases, but I can tell you that when you have your own cash in the deal, they know you have a lot more riding on the deal and are far more likely to fund it.
+I’m not saying they won’t do the deal in all cases, but I can tell you that when you have your own cash in the deal, they know you have a lot more riding on it and are far more likely to fund it.

 It stands to reason.
-If you were a hard obey lender, would you want to lend to a house flipper who has no money to lose?
+If you were a hard money lender, would you want to lend to a house flipper who has no money to lose?

 In the beginning, you need to have skin in the game.
 But funding that portion of the deal through any of your own resources isn’t as difficult as you would think.

-You probably have at least one of these: some savings, equity line of credit, credit cards or whatever means you have to put up the percentage required.
+You probably have at least one of these: some savings, an equity line of credit, credit card, or whatever means you have to put up the percentage required.

-It just simply means you will have to work a little harder than someone that has money to invest but that shouldn’t stop you.
+It just simply means you will have to work a little harder than someone who has money to invest.
+But that shouldn’t stop you.
 You just need to get creative.